Desserts

 • 2 medium tapioca roots

-• 1 cup of coconut sugar or dark brown demerara sugar
+• 1 cup coconut sugar or dark brown demerara sugar

-• 3 sheets of banana leaves (available in most Asian shops) or Corn cob cover
+• 3 sheets banana leaves (available in most Asian shops) or corn cob cover

-• 1/2 cup of freshly grated coconut or dehydrated fine desiccated coconut (garnish)
+• 1/2 cup freshly grated coconut or dehydrated fine desiccated coconut (garnish)

 • 1 cup freshly squeezed or canned coconut milk